pawaters/dating-app/README.md

 Prep: Please make sure you have [Docker](https://www.docker.com/) installed on your machine.

 1. Clone the repository
-2. Create `.env` file is required to run the project in the root directory.
 3. Run `docker-compose up --build` in the root directory
 4. Go to `localhost:3000` in your browser, `localhost:3001` for the backend